LinkedEarth/presto-catalina-workshop/exercises/exercise-04-cfr-lmr-deduplication.md

 ### Step 2: Dataset-Level Deduplication

-The first deduplication step identifies records that appear in more than one of your selected compilations.
-For each duplicate group, you need to decide which version to keep.
+The first deduplication step identifies similar time series within an individual dataset.
+For each duplicate group, you need to decide which record to keep.

 **Things to consider when choosing between duplicate records:**

 - Which version has the longer or more complete time series?
-- Which version has a more recent or better-constrained chronology?
+- Interpretation: phenomenon that drove variability in this measured or inferred variable.
-- Which compilation applied more rigorous quality control?
+- Which compilation does the record below to?
-- Are there differences in the variable or interpretation metadata that matter for your reconstruction?
+- Are there differences in the interpretation detail or seasonality that matter for your reconstruction?

 Work through each flagged group.
 There is no single right answer — use your scientific judgment.

-> **The Umu/Umar coral record** is a good example of a tricky case.
-It appears in PAGES 2k, in two versions of Iso2k (with differing chronologies), and there are additional associated coral head records with updated age models.
-It hits nearly every type of duplication scenario you'll encounter.
-Ask an instructor if you'd like to talk through this one.
+> **Example - Ocn-WestSpitzburg.Bonnet.2010** This dataset contain 5 similar time series split into 3 groups by the deduplication app.
+All metadata are identical for these records and all are strongly correlated.
+Older versions of Pages2kTemperature include several of these time series, while the newest iteration (v2_2_0) includes only 1.
+Which record(s) will you keep?

-When you're done, note somewhere (your slide, a text file) the choices you made and why.
+When you've made a choice on a duplicate group, note the choices you made and why in the text box provided.

 ---